 OK the CV picture is a bit big, but then he was always a bit egotistic, then again you probably have to be if you're going to take on a task like this one.
 A brief history of Tim's background from ground up now follows.

-Tim was born in London, Islington on the 7 th October 1969.
+Tim was born in London, Islington.
 From a very early age Tim was, like many of us, obsessed with games.
 At the age of 3 he regularly recruited his nursery classmates into games that are too fiendish to mention here, needless to say they often got him into trouble of some sort.
 Role playing games were high on his agenda, be it doctors and nurses or super heroes and super villains.

 At 8 he began to play more formal games like chess, but once he had finally beaten his father at the same, he felt satisfied to move on to the next challenge.
 This is perhaps where Tim first learnt that when a challenge is met it must be completed.